Twisted orbifold Gromov-Witten invariants: Introduction and statement of results

-They are functions on a suitable infinite dimensional vector space $\mathcal{H}$, which we describe below.
-Let $\mathbb{C}[[Q]]$ be the Novikov ring which is a completion of the semigroup ring of degrees of holomorphic curves in $\ix$ and let:
+Their generating series are functions on a suitable infinite dimensional vector space $\mathcal{H}_+$, which we describe below.
+Let $\Lambda: = \mathbb{C}[[Q]]$ be the Novikov ring which is a completion of the semigroup ring of degrees of holomorphic curves in $\ix$ and let:

 We equip $\mathcal{H}$ with the symplectic form:

 Consider the following polarization of $\mathcal{H}$: